We ensure the consistency and quality of our work through our investment in our teams that include over 30 consultants

 Project Manager/ GIS Spatial Analyst

-As a senior planner and lead for our Geographic Information Systems (GIS) group, Mr. Schaffer evaluates project environmental impacts for significance by utilizing thresholds set forth in regulatory documents.
-He prepares environmental documents, including Initial Studies and Preliminary Environmental Studies based on the provisions of CEQA and NEPA.
+As a project manager and lead for our Geographic Information Systems (GIS) group, Ms. Breckenridge evaluates project environmental impacts for significance by utilizing thresholds set forth in regulatory documents.
+She manages projects and prepares environmental documents, including Initial Studies and Preliminary Environmental Studies based on the provisions of CEQA and NEPA.

 Cultural Resource Director